 Clay Mine Trail is a 1.7 mile lightly trafficked out and back trail located near Cave Creek, Arizona that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until March.
+The trail is primarily used for hiking and is best used from October until March.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash